Ducati's Bagnaia masters Marquez to open MotoGP account - RFI

 The pair soon pulled clear of the pack with Marquez launching multiple attacks over the closing laps.

-On his last passing attempt the Spaniard born not far from the circuit went too wide on the turn, allowing Bagnaia to take a hard-fought but deserved first MotoGP win.
+On his last passing attempt the Spaniard, who was born not far from the Motorland circuit, went too wide on a turn, allowing Bagnaia to take a hard-fought but deserved first MotoGP win.

 "This victory today is like a release.
 We've worked hard to get this result," said Bagnaia.